Kolbk17/IU2016/README.md

 Use CakePHP as REST API producer.

-Please read the wiki for more details
+Please read the [wiki](https://github.com/stevesuyao/IU2016/wiki) for more details.